Are you searching for something to do and somewhere to go this summer? These are the best places to visit in the USA in July!

 A two-week-long festival is accompanied by a fascinating air show, parades, pancake breakfasts, and night shows.

-Finally, don’t miss out on a jazz night held every Friday in Hathaway’s Lounge as a great end of the day and your summer trip.
+Finally, don’t miss out on a jazz night held every Friday in Hathaway’s Lounge as a great end to the day and your summer trip.

 Average temperatures and precipitation: highs of 85F (30C) and lows of 64F (18C); 8 days of rain